DartmouthCCNL/woo_etal_amygdala/README.md

 ## Demo
 To reproduce the main analysis figures, clone the repo and run `all_plots_main.m` in the root directory.
 This loads the saved output files from the directory.

+### Entropy metrics
+The entropy of reward-dependent strategy (ERDS) is the entropy of strategy conditioned on previous reward feedback, i.e., H(_strategy_|_reward_). `helper_functions/Conditional_Entropy.m` is be used to compute this quantity.
+The full package and demo for the entropy-based metrics can be also found at https://github.com/DartmouthCCNL/EntropyMetrics.

 ### Data format
 Information about a given block is contained in the MATLAB structure named `block_stats`, with the following fields:
 * **prob####**: set to `[1; 1]` if the given block has the reward schedule ##/##, and `[0; 0]` otherwise.
 Indexes acquisiton and reversal phase separately, but note that two are identical within a block.